Introduction to Low-Carb Diets

 Now you can clearly see that even just eating a typical sandwich, bagel, or a burrito can easily put you over your daily limit for carbs.
 These are just some examples of the foods you’ll have to cut out to stay in a low-carb zone for weight loss.

-Pastas and grains are too rich in carbs for this type of diet, you should limit how much you consume (no more than 1 portion), and most of the times should be taken out when on a low-carb diet.
+Pasta and grains are too rich in carbs for this type of diet, you should limit how much you consume (no more than 1 portion), and most of the time should be taken out when on a low-carb diet.
 Modern grains are all Genetically Modified, bred to be disease resistant and this creates a side effect where the grain has higher gluten content.
-Cutting breads, grains, and pastas to a low amount, or even straight out of your diet may be intimidating to some of the people but luckily, there are a lot of alternatives to these high carb options which includes Sweet Potatoes, Vegetables, Greek Yogurt, and Ground Flax just to name a few.
+Cutting bread, grains, and pasta to a low amount, or even straight out of your diet may be intimidating to some people but luckily, there are a lot of alternatives to these high carb options which includes Sweet Potatoes, Vegetables, Greek Yogurt, and Ground Flax just to name a few.

 Starchy Vegetables are generally considered a good alternative for people who are on a low-carb diet.
 Vegetables are high in fiber and hence, are helpful for improving digestion, better absorption of nutrition, all of which helps in reducing your weight.
 But, there are some high-starch vegetables like Corn, Potatoes, and Beets that have a lot of carbohydrates, and regardless of fiber, are still not consumed when on a low-carb diet.
 Below is the average amount of carbs found in these vegetables: